-For changing the radiometer IP and gateway, e.g. when the radiometer shall be connected to a network, click Change Scintillometer Settings (a new menu pops up) and edit the fields to the desired numbers:
+Once you are connected you may also change the scintillometer IP and gateway, e.g. when the scintillometer shall be connected to a network.
+For this purpose click on Scintillometer Settings (a new menu pops up) and edit the fields to the desired numbers: